LanternYing/WSRec/data/dataset#1/readme.txt

   for Real-World Web Services,” in Proc. of the 8th International Conference on Web Services (ICWS'10), Miami, Florida, USA, July 5-10, 2010, pp.83-90.

-IF YOU USE THIS DATASET IN PUBLISHED RESEARCH, PLEASE CITE THE ABOVE PAPER.
+IF YOU USE THIS DATASET IN PUBLISHED RESEARCH, PLEASE CITE EITHER OF THE ABOVE PAPERS.
 THANKS!

 ----------------------------------------------------------------------------
 Acknowledgements